viniciusartur/viniciusartur.github.io/index.md

-Hi, my name is **Vinicius Artur**, and I’m a **Senior DevOps Engineer** with a passion for building scalable, reliable, and secure systems.
+Hi, my name is **Vinicius Artur**, and I’m a **DevOps Engineer** with a passion for building scalable, reliable, and secure systems.
 I specialize in **cloud infrastructure, CI/CD pipelines, automation, and open-source contributions**.
 Over the years, I’ve worked on challenging projects, solved complex problems, and contributed to impactful open-source initiatives.

 ---